 START THINGS OFF TOGETHER: The day of the wedding you’ll want to include your favorite people all day long.
 Planning a place to get ready all together is a great way to start your day out in a special way.
 Have your makeup artist come to you— if its in the budget to have everyone get their makeup done that’s amazing, but if it isn’t, they can get themselves ready while you get primped by pros.

-YOU’LL NEED HELP: Talk to your people about what you’ll need the day of. (will you need help getting flowers set up, boutonnieres passed out, bringing you drinks, getting the dance party started, keeping an eye on your getaway vehicle, taking your gifts home after you leave, helping take down decorations, etc.) Figure out what you need from your girls and be sure to talk it over with them so they know how they can be helpful throughout the day. (if you have all the wedding day prep and take-down covered by even coordinators and other vendors, then they can be there for you by just checking on you, talking to you, just BEING THERE all day for you:))
+YOU’LL NEED HELP: Talk to your people about what you’ll need the day of. (will you need help getting flowers set up? boutonnieres passed out? bringing you drinks? getting the dance party started? keeping an eye on your getaway vehicle?
+Taking your gifts home after you leave?
+Helping take down decorations? etc.) Figure out what you need from your girls and be sure to talk it over with them so they each know how they can be helpful throughout the day. (if you have all the wedding day prep and take-down covered by even coordinators and other vendors, then they can be there for you by just checking on you, talking to you, just BEING THERE all day for you:))

-Having a venue or hotel room or somewhere for the bridal party to retreat to when there is a lull or they need a break is important if you can make it happen.
-That way you and your friends have a place to store their things, and touch up their hair/makeup as needed throughout the wedding day.
+Having a room at the venue or hotel room nearby for the bridal party to retreat to when there is a lull or they need a break is important if you can make it happen.
+That way you and your friends have a place to store all your things, and touch up hair/makeup as needed throughout the wedding day.

 SAY THANK YOU: